RosyTucker/react-feature-toggles/README.md

 import { FeatureToggleProvider, FeatureToggle } from 'react-feature-toggles';

 const toggles = {
-  // Try setting this to false
+  // Try setting this to true
   SHOW_HELLO_WORLD: false
   // ... add more here
 };